bcronje/docs/docs/kb/windows-firewall-classifies-enclave-interface-as-public.md

 <small>[Documentation](/) / [Knowledge Base](/kb)</small>

-# Windows firewall classifies Enclave interface as Public
+# Windows Firewall classifies Enclave interface as Public

 By default Enclave will attempt to mark any network interfaces it creates as `Private` in the Windows Firewall.
 In some circumstances when the WMI subsystem is not available, or if an administrator or another process has re-classified the `NetworkCategory`, the Enclave interface may not be set to `Private`.